harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-- Previously, the delegate selector was available in the Configure Container step YAML only.
-This option is now available as an advanced option in the Configure Container step UI.
+- Previously, the delegate selector was available in the Container step YAML only.
+This option is now available as an advanced option in the Container step UI.
 (CDS-78948, ZD-50674)

   ![](./static/cds-78948-delegate-selector-in-config-container-step-ui.png)